 I'm Still Thinking About: The Kirkland Signature Golf Ball

-Although the original hype has faded, this golf ball remains a staple in Costco stores and should be a top-of-mind choice for value shopping golfers.
+The initial hype may has faded, but this golf ball remains a staple for Costco shoppers and should stay top-of-mind for value shopping golfers.

 I can still remember the initial days when Costco released the original Kirkland Signature Golf Ball and the collective golf world lost its mind.
 From YouTube reviews claiming it to be the best ball ever made, to online forums sharing store locations where you could grab stock, and even resellers flipping single dozens for more than $100 on eBay, it was a moment in golf gear history that I won't soon forget.

-Now in version 3.0, the Kirkland Signature golf ball has grown up and become a staple on Costco shelves, and at just $30 for a double dozen ($35 shipping from Costco.com), it remains the undisputed best value in golf, especially considering it's a 3-piece urethane cover construction.
+Now in version 3.0, the Kirkland Signature golf ball has grown up and become a staple on Costco shelves, and at just $42 for a double dozen it remains the undisputed best value in golf, especially considering it's a 3-piece urethane cover construction.

 Kirkland golf balls dozen.jpg